cyrilac/Credit-Union-ECG-/README.md

 # Credit-Union-ECG-
-A financial institution that manages people's finance
+A financial institution that manages people's finances